bshack/white-label-view/README.md

 https://craig.is/riding/gators

-## Toggling Two Way Binding On and Off
+## Manually Toggling Two Way Binding On and Off

 When you define a model, parentElement and template in the constructor two way binding will automaticly be enabled.
 To manually enable or disable two way binding as needed you can call these: